jackc/command_model/README.md

     account.withdraw amount: 50

 But there are multiple complications with the OO approach.
 How do we integrate Rails style validations?
-How are user-supplied strings typecast?
+How are user-supplied strings type converted?
 How do we know if the command succeeded?
 CommandModel solves these problems.

 ## Installation